Kathleen Anne Baird Hall: Role in World War II

 Japanese soldiers began the war in July 1937 following the Marco Polo Bridge Incident.
 The first major battle in the war was fought in the area around Beijing (see Battle of Beiping–Tianjin).
 During this period, Kathleen tended to the medical needs of wounded Chinese.
-She also met Chinese general Lü Zhengcao who himself was wounded and tended by Kathleen at her hospital in Anguo.< She treated many wounded Chinese soldiers at her hospital in Anguo.
+She also met Chinese general Lü Zhengcao who himself was wounded and tended by Kathleen at her hospital in Anguo.
+She treated many wounded Chinese soldiers at her hospital in Anguo.

-She came to know of the Japanese atrocities in the war, like the taking of all the food and supplies from villages, then burning them down.
 During this time, according to local Chinese sources, she actively assisted the Chinese resistance against the Japanese invaders.

 She frequently used her identity as a missionary as a cover to purchase medical supplies that were used by Chinese that were resisting the Japanese invasion.
 She would purchase supplies in Beijing and then transfer them to rural areas in Hebei or Shanxi.
 She assisted Canadian doctor Norman Bethune, who was helping the Chinese communists in the Eighth Route Army, in this capacity, and formed a deep friendship with Dr. Bethune.

 Beijing was occupied by the Japanese at the start of the war, but it also had more ample medical resources within the city than rural areas on the outside.
 Every time that she would travel to Beijing, she would take a list given to her by Dr. Bethune of various medical items that the communist soldiers needed.
 She would purchase these items in Beijing nominally in the name of the missionary hospital in Anguo.
 She would make this trip more than 30 times in a year.
 A small network of Chinese resistors assisted her with this.

 A number of the people she trained at the missionary hospital in Anguo also went to join Dr. Bethune's medical team with the Eighth Army.
 She would sometimes sleep in churches and hide Chinese civilians or communist soldiers in the churches.

 A story from an eyewitness named Gao Jingyun, recorded in 1989, even claimed that she used the Xuanwumen church to meet people heading to Chinese communist territory and helped transport bomb material for them.